 “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”
 Galatians 6:9 NIV

-Serving others rewards us in ways that are sometimes beyond our ability to comprehend, but one thing is certain: God looks for us to help each other and to use our time – and talents – on earth in service to one another.
+Serving others rewards us in ways that are sometimes beyond our ability to comprehend, but one thing is certain: God wants us to help each other and to use our time and talents on earth in service to one another.

 See where this is going?

 If we set small “goals of goodness” for ourselves and others to do something simple, uncomplicated and possibly even convenient, we will find that we are always doing little things for others and never tiring because the task is too big or cumbersome.

 “Uncomplicated Service” keeps us motivated and energized.

 While it may be true that we are not saving the entire world, it is also true that we are making one little part of it better with each act of kindness or generosity we perform.
 Then others will do the same, and as they do still more will follow.
 The more “US” there is, the better off the world is.

 Start out by making a list for “US” that is just for you.
 It won’t take long to realize what an impact you can have on those around you and you will be amazed at the impact that has on you.